Florida Atlantic vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have gone over the current 49.5-point total in four of 11 games this season.
+- Florida Atlantic has combined with its opponents to put up more than 49.5 points in four of 11 games this season.

-- Middle Tennessee has combined with its opponents to score more than 49.5 points in six of 10 games this season.
+- In 60% of Middle Tennessee's games this season (6/10), the teams combined to score more than Saturday's total of 49.5.

-- Saturday's total is 6.7 points lower than the two team's combined 56.2 points per game average.
+- The combined points per game average of the two teams, 56.2, is 6.7 points more than Saturday's over/under.

-- The 52.2 points per game these two squads have allowed their opponents to score this season are 2.7 more than the 49.5 total in this contest.
+- The 52.2 points per game these two squads have allowed to opponents this season are 2.7 more than the 49.5 over/under in this contest.

 - Owls games this season feature an average total of 53.1 points, a number 3.6 points higher than Saturday's over/under.